cyber-shah/academics-neu/Readme.md

 A sample run can be found in this file: [Sample-Output](SampleOutput.txt)

 # Citations
-1. [StackOverflow](https://stackoverflow.com/questions/74620396/how-to-convert-images-from-the-jpg-format-to-ppmp3) The image used for testing purposes is from StackOverflow and can be found here.
+1. [StackOverflow](https://stackoverflow.com/questions/74620396/how-to-convert-images-from-the-jpg-format-to-ppmp3) The customImage used for testing purposes is from StackOverflow and can be found here.
 2. [GeeksforGeeks](https://www.geeksforgeeks.org/ood-principles-solid/) Principles of Object Oriented Design